-Additive design consultancy offers a unique service to exploit the potential performance gains metal or high grade polymer additive manufacturing can offer the design of your product.
-Using the latest CAD packages, a creative flair and a long experience of engineering for high end applications we can obtain new structural, fluid or thermal performance boundaries to take your product to the next level.
+Additive Design Consultancy offers a unique service to exploit the potential performance gains metal or high grade polymer additive manufacturing can offer the design of your product.
+Using the latest CAD packages, a deep understanding of Design for Additive Manufacturing (DFAM) and a long experience of engineering for high end applications we can obtain new structural, fluid or thermal performance boundaries to take your product to the next level.

-We have great knowledge of the AM industry, the materials and how to design for them.
-We also have a suite of CAD packages that allows us to generate the complex forms, micro lattices and optimised geometry to create the ‘perfect’ design for your application.
+We can assist your company in your ambitions for market leading equipment using AM components to allow your product or system to achieve new levels of performance.
+We can also assist in traditional DFAM to make all the difference to your current or updated products, or difficult or costly to manufacture components.
 The common boundaries imposed on engineers with subtractive manufacturing are no longer present, allowing components and products to be designed to a set of new, non-linear design rules.
 This presents engineers with a far larger boundary to what is possible, and without the correct knowledge, and specific design tools, it can easily become overwhelming.
 Additive Design Consultancy has the experience, creativity and tools to utilise this technology for your application.

 The greatest gains using the AM process, for production parts, are to be obtained when designing with this technology in mind at the conceptual level.
 This allows for the greatest gains in structural, fluid or thermal performance and it allows the component to take on a complexity or form not before possible.
 With the AM process, complexity is not a cost driver.
-Being involved at the earliest stages allows us to design the system or part in the most effective way to utilise these qualities of AM.
+Being involved at the earliest stages allows us to design the system or part in the most effective way to utilise these qualities of AM to enable new technology.

 In many cases AM can achieve performance (structural, thermal or fluid flow to name a few) or cost improvements to existing parts or assemblies.
 Keeping the part, or assemblies, form, fit and function, AM can be used to greatly reduce part count, by grouping a number of components together in one form.
 It can replace a component that is complicated to produce and thus provide a cost saving.
 It can be used to simply strip out weight by use of a more exotic, lighter material, perhaps with added hollow features, to achieve added value through weight reduction.
 It could also be used to greatly improve thermal or fluid flow within a part, allowing the product to set new levels of performance or efficiency.